dhis2/dhis2-docs/src/developer/web-api/scheduling.md

     POST /api/scheduling/cancel/ANALYTICS_TABLE

 Depending on the current step and item performed this can take from milliseconds to minutes before the cancellation becomes effective.
 However, the status of the overall process will be shown as `CANCELLED` immediately when check using

     GET /api/scheduling/running/ANALYTICS_TABLE

 Only jobs that have been split into processes, stages and items can be cancelled effectively.
 Not all jobs have been split yet.
 These will run till completion even if cancellation has been requested.

-## Synchronization { #webapi_synchronization }

-This section covers pull and push of data and metadata.

-### Data value push { #webapi_sync_data_push }

-To initiate a data value push to a remote server one must first configure the URL and credentials for the relevant server from System settings > Synchronization, then make a POST request to the following resource:

-    /api/33/synchronization/dataPush

-### Metadata pull { #webapi_sync_metadata_pull }

-To initiate a metadata pull from a remote JSON document you can make a POST request with a *url* as request payload to the following resource:

-    /api/33/synchronization/metadataPull

-### Availability check { #webapi_sync_availability_check }

-To check the availability of the remote data server and verify user credentials you can make a GET request to the following resource:

-    /api/33/synchronization/availability